 - what your detoxification capacity is for various toxins and hormones and thus how to take care of the toxic load that is an inevitable part of modern life

-- your ability to break down oestrogen and thus your risk for many diseases common to women
+- your ability to break down oestrogen and thus your risk for many diseases common to women and also men

 - your antioxidant potential

 - how your genes could be affecting your mood and ability to deal with stress